github/docs/content/osmand/troubleshooting/maps-data.md

 # Search
 ### Structured (city -> street -> house) address search doesn't found the house

-I searched in Address Search and there was no home on the street I found.
+I tried to search CITY - STREET - HOUSE NUMBER and there was no result.
 >Tip: check the full-text search without the city, it may be in another city.

-- The house isn't drawn on the map or has no number (check in **OpenStreetMap**).
+- **No house**.
+The house isn’t present or house without numbers on OpenStreetMap.
 Example [here](https://www.openstreetmap.org/#map=19/33.91937/-118.24357).
-- The street name on the house is incorrectly signed in OpenStreetMap.
-Check the tag **addr: street**.
+- **Street name incorrect**.
+The street name on the house is incorrectly signed in OpenStreetMap.
+Check the tag addr: street.
 The street name must exactly match the street name tag.
-- The house is drawn on the map, but not found in [Nominatim](https://www.openstreetmap.org/#map=19/33.91937/-118.24357).
+- **Problem in** [Nominatim](https://www.openstreetmap.org/#map=19/33.91937/-118.24357).
+The house is present on the OpenStreetMap, but not found in Nominatim.
 [How to fix addresses](https://wiki.openstreetmap.org/wiki/Addresses).
-- The house is in Nominatim, so this problem is OsmAnd.
-You can help solve it by studying in more detail.
+- **Perhaps a problem in OsmAnd**.
+The house is present in Nominatim, so this problem in OsmAnd.
+You can help us to solve it by studying in more detail.
 [Technical article](/development/algorithms/trace-address-search-issues).

 # Points of Interest